Mase1068/github-portfolio/README.md

 In case the card is correct,
-if the card matches or is valid, the result will show that the blue light will turn on
+if the card matches or is valid, the result will show that the blue light will turn on.